Vidyadharan

 P. S. Vidyadharan (popularly known as Vidyadharan master; Malayalam) is a music composer and playback singer who works in Malayalam cinema.
 In 2013, he completed 60 years of his musical career.

 Early life

 Vidyadharan was born on 6 March 1945 to Sankaran and Thankamma in Arattupuzha, Thrissur, as their eldest son.
-He has six siblings, the youngest of them being the popular music director and singer Natesh Shankar.
+He has six siblings, the youngest of them being the popular music director and singer Natesh Shankar and the second sibling is P.S.
+Ganeshan.